louietsai/CarND-Unscented-Kalman-Filter-Project/README.md

 Self-Driving Car Engineer Nanodegree Program

 In this project utilize an Unscented Kalman Filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

-here is the final RMSE value after processing all the sensor data.
+I used "constant turn rate and velocity magnitude" (CTRV) process model to carry out the Kalman filter's predict steps. here is the final RMSE value after processing all the sensor data.
 ![RMSE][RMSE]